 In addition to her work as a recitalist, Cathy has performed as a soloist with the Orchestre Philharmonique du Luxembourg, the Solistes Européens Luxembourg, L’Estro Armonico, the Liepaja Symphony Amber Sound Orchestra and the Latvian Philharmonic Chamber Orchestra under various conductors including Bramwell Tovey, Garry Walker, Pierre Cao, Yoon K. Lee and Atvars Laktsigala.

 Her first solo recording with Scarlatti, Haydn, Chopin, Dutilleux and Müllenbach was released in 2008.
 Her 2013 recording featuring the piano works of Leoš Janáček released by the German label CAvi-music has been acclaimed by the international press for its originality and its richness.
 The recording has been awarded the “Coup de cœur” of France Musique and the “Pianiste maestro” of the French magazine “Pianiste”.
-Her new CD, dedicated to Musica ricercata by György Ligeti and the Pièces de clavecin by Jean-Philippe Rameau, is scheduled for summer 2014 (CAvi-music / Deutschlandfunk) which has been recognized as a recording of reference (Wiener Zeitung).
+In 2014 Cathy Krier released a CD, dedicated to Musica ricercata by György Ligeti and the Pièces de clavecin by Jean-Philippe Rameau, (CAvi-music / Deutschlandfunk) which has been recognized as a recording of reference (Wiener Zeitung).
 Her latest CD “Piano – 20th Century” was released in autumn 2015.

 Cathy Krier has been chosen “Rising Star” by the European Concert Hall Organisation (ECHO) for the season 2015/16.
-In this context she will perform amongst others a piece written especially for her by the renowned German composer Wolfgang Rihm.
+In this context she performed amongst others a piece written especially for her by the renowned German composer Wolfgang Rihm.
 Appearances included Bozar in Brussels, Barbican Centre in London, Philharmonie 2 in Paris, Sage Gateshead, Philharmonie Luxembourg, Laeiszhalle in Hamburg, Konzerthaus Dortmund, Palau de la musica in Barcelona, Calouste Gulbenkian Fondation in Lisbon, Palace of Arts in Budapest, Konserthus Stockholm, Concertgebouw Amsterdam, Cologne Philharmonie, Casa da musica in Porto, Musikverein in Vienna, Town Hall in Birmingham and Festspielhaus Baden-Baden.